-To address all the issues surrounding high school, premier and Academy soccer, a forum called Choices and Challenges: The Changing Face of High School Soccer will be held Thursday, May 17, from 7 to 9 p.m. in the Staples High School auditorium in Westport.
+To address all the issues surrounding high school, premier and academy soccer, a forum called Choices and Challenges: The Changing Face of High School Soccer will be conducted from 7-9 p.m.
+Thursday in the Staples High School auditorium in Westport.
 Admission is free.

-The goal is to educate players in eighth through 12th grades and their parents about the benefits and challenges of various levels of boys soccer: high school, Academy, premier and travel.
+The goal is to educate players (eighth through 12th grades) and their parents about the benefits and challenges of various levels of boys' soccer: high school, academy, premier and travel.

 A panel, representing a variety of perspectives in the youth soccer world, will speak.
-The bulk of the time will be used for questions from the audience and a discussion and dialogue.
+The bulk of the time will be used for questions from the audience, and a thoughtful discussion and dialogue.
+Panelists include: